JOTTMEDIA/jottmedia.github.io/content/en/blog/wie-koennen-blockchains-unternehmen-bereichern.md

 with the parties involved in real time without delay.
 This leads to a significant reduction in processing times and more efficient processing of business transactions.
 The transparency and traceability of all transactions and data are significantly improved.
 As mentioned, every transaction is stored immutably and is visible to all participants in the network.
-In addition, they cannot be manipulated and the distributed storage minimizes the risk of data loss and increases reliability.
+In addition, they cannot be manipulated, and the distributed storage minimizes the risk of data loss and increases reliability.

 This creates trust and, above all, prevents fraud, as every transaction is verifiable.
 The transparency gained in this